sjtower/go-example-webapp/README.md

 1. simple error handling - DONE
 2. search page - DONE
 3. home bar links - DONE
-4. unit tests for search and save - DONE
+4. Postgres DB - DONE
+5. fix unit tests
-5. integration test
+6. integration test
+7. use Gin for the web framework
-6. use docker-compose to add a DB to persist the data
+8. use docker-compose for DB
-7. use bootstrap to make the UI look better
+9. use bootstrap to make the UI look better
-8. implement Protobuf / Twirp for the API
+10. implement Protobuf / Twirp for the API
-9. implement react and typescript for the UI
+11. implement react and typescript for the UI